akralka/CTF_blog/README.md

 8. You may use `docker ps` command to check the status of containers and its ID.
 9. Type `docker stop <container_id>` to stop the selected container.
 10. If you run the container without the `-d` flag, just use CTRL+C in the terminal to terminate it.
+11. To restart the container type: `docker start <container_id>`
+12. If you want to use a clean container simply use the above `run` command again.

 # Instruction 2: